RichyHBM/teleport-challenge/docs/design.md

 output being read, blocking the client if so, and unblocking only when new output is available or the job has ended.
 This will likely be done with a goroutine reading output and passing it to each of the clients structure via channels, allowing the client to read the data as they are ready to receive it.
 For clients connecting later, that means that before adding their unique channel to the list of channels to forward to, the current up to date output will need to be pushed to it.
+The structure containing the channels will also need to hold an indexing counter to keep track of what position each client has read up to, this would ensure if a channel fills up before it can be fully read from, we are able to keep the correct position in the stream.

 This structure will need to be per client so as to not have clients interfere with each other, it can also manage reading the output data in a thread safe way and forwarding this to the clients via gRPC.